-ZIMSEC O Level Integrated Science: Carbon Dioxide and Photosynthesis
+ZIMSEC O Level Combined Science: Carbon Dioxide and Photosynthesis

 Aim: To test whether carbon dioxide is necessary for photosynthesis.